 Plant your seeds many inches deep.
 It’s often called “Planting up to their necks.”

 This enables plants to grow a strong root system; the better the roots and root system, the more yields you’ll get because of more nutrients and water intake.

 Water your tomatoes from the above, if possible.
-Watering them from above will make the soil splash up on the stems, thereby making them susceptible to tomato plant diseases such as blossom end rot.
+Watering them from above will make the soil splash up on the stems, thereby making them susceptible to tomato plant diseases.

 Mulch your tomatoes, especially when you’re using overhead irrigation system.

 This will help to prevent the soil from splashing on the tomato stems as well as keeping the garden soil around the tomato plant moist.